 The carpet takes the brunt of the blame when it comes to judging the cleanliness of a room.
 After all, it takes abuse from almost everything: from shoes and spills to bugs and dirt.
-Frequent vacuuming and periodic deep cleaning can extend the life of any carpet, but there’s more to it than that.
-Here we have listed the 10 essential steps (and some tips and tricks) you can follow to keep your carpets cleaner for longer.
+Frequent carpet vacuuming and periodic deep carpet cleaning can extend the life of any carpet, but there’s more to it than that.
+Here we have listed the 10 essential steps (and some tips and tricks) you can follow to keep your carpets for longer and use less carpet cleaner.

 Step 1: Get Rid of Dust and Dirt from Carpet

 Allowing dust and loose soil particles to remain on carpet fibres causes them to look dull and retain odours, eventually weakening the carpet backing and fibres.
-Using a vacuum with strong suction—and using it often—is the best way to clean carpet.
-However, an old-fashioned broom or carpet sweeper can work just as well for hard-to-reach corners.
+Using a carpet vacuum with strong suction—and using it often—is the best way to clean the carpet.
+However, an old-fashioned broom or carpet cleaner or sweeper can work just as well for hard-to-reach corners.